 To make this easy we stuck a double-100K resistor divider on the BAT pin, and connected it to D9 (a.k.a analog #7 A7).

-You can read this pin's voltage, then double it, to get the battery voltage.
+In Arduino, you can read this pin's voltage, then double it, to get the battery voltage.